datapastry/datapastry.github.io/_posts/2019-11-04-why-i-dont-use-jupyter-notebooks-and-you-shouldnt-either.md

 They discourage effective code reuse
 ------------------------------------

-The best way to reuse code in python is through functions and classes.
+The best way to reuse code in Python is through functions and classes.
 In notebooks, the temptation is to reuse code through _cells_ instead.
 Because you're using the global namespace, you are relying on cells being executed in a particular order.
 In order to reuse code in